The Staying Closed Module: Free Access

-One of the most common faults with a baseball swing at all levels of the game is "flying open" or "pulling off the baseball".
+One of the most common flaws with a baseball swing at all levels of the game is "flying open" or "pulling off the baseball".
 Flying open or pulling off the baseball occurs when the front shoulder releases too early during the initial stages of the baseball swing.
 There are many reasons why flying open is detrimental to a baseball swing -- and they include:

 - Flying open causes the bat head to drop, thus increasing the likelihood of a pop up, foul ball, weak ground ball or a complete swing and miss.

 - When the front shoulder opens up prematurely, it's virtually impossible to generate any type of power with a pitch on the outside corner of home plate.

 - Flying open causes a swing to look ugly.
 In fact, there is nothing worse than watching a baseball swing where the hitter is flying open with the front shoulder and pulling his head off the baseball.

 TOP REASONS A HITTER PULLS OFF THE BASEBALL

 - Trying to hit the baseball too hard or trying to pull every pitch.
 If a hitter tries to swing too hard or attempts to pull every pitch he will have a tendency to fly open with the front side.
 It is vital a hitter stays relaxed, within himself and focused on hitting the ball to the middle of the baseball field.

 - Lack of confidence.
 If a hitter does not have confidence in his swing, he will try to cheat by flying open.
 This is especially true if the hitter believes that he cannot hit the inside fastball or is not seeing the baseball out of the pitcher's hand.

 - Not seeing the baseball: If a hitter has problems seeing the baseball out of the pitcher's hand, he will more than likely fly open to try and compensate for not seeing the ball.